From high school to club to collegiate swimming, Larios has experience coaching at all levels in the Treasure Valley.

 Hill has proven to be an excellent recruiter as freshmen have played key roles in the yearly improvement at Boise State.
 In 2008-09 Boucher and North landed on the medal podium at the WAC Championships in their first year of collegiate swimming, while North became the Broncos' first individual conference champion.
 At the 2010 conference meet, the freshman class contributed to 273 points in helping Boise State capture the team crown, including a pair of individual titles for Christine Raininger.
 The following year was as impressive with freshmen combining for nine top-eight finishes at the conference meet as Heaney earned a conference title.
 In 2012, Johansen continued the tradition of Bronco freshmen topping the podium when she claimed the 200-yard individual medley crown at the MW Championships and went on to compete at the NCAA Championships.
 Two members of the Broncos' 2012-13 freshmen class competed at their country's 2012 Olympic Trials meet (one American and one Canadian).

-During the program's six seasons, Bronco swimmers and divers have been recognized with 72 all-conference academic honors.
-Academics are heavily emphasized in this program, and the Bronco swimming and diving team recorded a 3.312 GPA during the 2012 spring semester to earn Scholar All-America Team recognition from the College Swimming Coaches' Association of America for the sixth-consecutive semester.
-In the past three years Boise State swimming and diving student-athletes have collected 11 individual CSCAA Scholar All-America awards, including three by Boucher.
+During the program's eight seasons, Bronco swimmers and divers have been recognized with 113 all-conference academic honors.
+Academics are heavily emphasized in this program, and the Bronco swimming and diving team recorded a 3.48 GPA during the 2014 spring semester to earn Scholar All-America Team recognition from the College Swimming Coaches' Association of America for the 10th consecutive semester.
+Over the past five years Boise State swimming and diving student-athletes have collected 29 individual CSCAA Scholar All-America awards.

 "Our goal is to graduate all student-athletes who start our program and be sure they leave as responsible, independent young women who are ready to go out and make a difference in our world," said Hill.
 "We emphasize teamwork, leadership, and personal development every day in our program.
 We laugh a lot, but we also teach a great deal and hold each team member accountable.
 These things, along with our intense desire as athletes to work hard, improve and make a mark nationally as a program, will continue to set our team apart."

-Hill helped the Aggies to their highest dual-meet ranking (eighth) and an 11th-place finish at the 2006 NCAA Championships.
+Hill helped the Aggies to their highest dual-meet ranking (eighth) and national team finish (11th) in 2006.
 While at Texas A&M she coached 17 All-Americans, nine Academic All-Americans and one USA Swimming National Champion.
-Over her six-year tenure at Texas A&M, the Aggie women posted a dual meet record of 53-18, which marked the best record over a six-year span in school history.
+Over her six years at Texas A&M, the Aggie women posted a dual meet record of 53-18, the best record over such a span in school history.

 Before arriving in College Station, Hill was the head men's and women's swimming and diving coach at the Colorado School of Mines in Golden, Colo., for three seasons (1997-2000).
 During the 1999-00 season, the teams set 22 school records and she coached one honorable mention All-American.
 In addition to her coaching role, she was also the assistant director of admissions for the university from 1998 through 2000.